 - 1. Signatory requirements for all document submittals required by this Order are presented in Attachment E of this Order. - 2.
 This Order does not authorize any act which results in the taking of a threatened, endangered or candidate species or any act, which is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish & Wildlife Code, sections 2050-2097) or the federal Endangered Species Act (16 U.S.C. sections 1531-1544).
-If a "take" will result from any act authorized under this Order held by the Permittee, the Permittee must comply with the California Endangered Species Act and federal Endangers Species Act prior to any construction or operation of the portion of the Project that may result in a take.
+If a "take"

+will result from any act authorized under this Order held by the Permittee, the Permittee must comply with the California Endangered Species Act and federal Endangers Species Act prior to any construction or operation of the portion of the Project that may result in a take.
 The Permittee is responsible for meeting all requirements of the applicable endangered species act for the Project authorized under this Order.

 - 3. The Permittee shall grant Central Valley Water Board staff, or an authorized representative (including an authorized contractor acting as a Water Board representative), upon presentation of credentials and other documents as may be required by law, permission to: - a.
 Enter upon the Project or compensatory mitigation site(s) premises where a regulated facility or activity is located or conducted, or where records are kept. - b.
 Have access to and copy any records that are kept and are relevant to the Project or the requirements of this Order. - c.
 Inspect any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this Order. - d.
 Sample or monitor for the purposes of assuring Order compliance. - 4.
 A copy of this Order shall be provided to any consultants, contractors, and subcontractors working on the Project.
 Copies of this Order shall remain at the Project site for the duration of this Order.
 The Permittee shall be responsible for work conducted by its consultants, contractors, and any subcontractors. - 5.
 A copy of this Order must be available at the Project site(s) during construction for review by site personnel and agencies.
 All personnel performing work on the Project shall be familiar with the content of this Order and its posted location at the Project site. - 6.
-Lake or Streambed Alteration Agreement: The Permittee shall submit a signed copy of the California Department of Fish and Wildlife's Lake or Streambed Alteration Agreement to the Central Valley Water Board immediately upon execution and prior to any discharge to waters of the state.
+Lake or Streambed Alteration Agreement: Not Applicable a.
+The Permittee shall develop and maintain on-site a Surface Water Diversion and/or Dewatering Plan(s).
+The Plan(s) must be developed prior to initiation of any water diversions.
+The Plan(s) shall include the proposed method and duration of diversion activities and include water quality monitoring conducted, as described in section XIV.C.3, during the entire duration of dewatering and diversion activities.
+The Plan(s) must be consistent with this Order and must be made available to the Central Valley Water Board staff upon request.